 Hand Sanitizer and Personal Cleaning Products

-Reed is providing alcohol-based hand sanitizer at hand sanitizing stations at all main entrances to buildings as well as in other high traffic locations.
-The college is also providing sanitizing supplies for personal hygiene in classrooms, offices, computer labs, and residence halls.
+Reed provides alcohol-based hand sanitizer at hand-sanitizing stations in all main entrances to buildings as well as other high-traffic locations.
+The college also provides sanitizing supplies for personal hygiene in classrooms, offices, computer labs, and residence halls.

 If you plan to purchase your own cleaning products, make sure the active ingredients are EPA approved to fight COVID-19.
-Per OSHA, containers must be labeled with manufacturer information such as hazard classification.
+Per the Occupational Safety and Health Administration (OSHA), containers must be labeled with manufacturer information such as hazard classification.

-The college has developed campus signage.
-Signs will be posted around campus by August 3, 2020, to promote essential public health practices, including safe traffic flow around campus (e.g., identifying one-way hallways), proper hand hygiene, and social-distancing protocols.
-Customized signs can be ordered through public affairs by submitting a creative project intake form (timelines vary).
+The college developed campus signage that is posted around campus to promote essential public health practices.
+Customized signs can be ordered through public affairs by submitting a creative project intake form.